figuerom16/zjax/Readme.md

 </a>
 ```

-Notice that in the example above, we didn't specify the trigger event because the default `click` is just what we wanted anyway.
+Notice that in the example above, we didn't specify the trigger event because the default `click` is mostly likely what we want in this case.
 Here, the HTTP method and a local URL in this case are specified along with the element to be swapped.

+##### Specifying the SWAP Element

+The swap element is specified with CSS selector syntax like `p`, `#cart`, or `footer > span`.

+TODO

 ##### Swapping multiple elements